 installation by LAB212

-Stop-iT is both a visual and a musical sequencer.
+Stop-iT is a physical musical sequencer.

-It's a new musical creation tool, which
+It's a new music creation tool, which

-makes the sound more tangible.
+makes the sound tangible.

 By sticking post-it

 notes on a surface, people create a musical